PostHog/posthog.com/contents/careers/designer.md

 We [launched a four week old minimum viable product in February](/handbook/company/story), and since then have been deployed in thousands of places around the world.

-Our platform is used to help indie game designers make it more fun to defend earth from an alien threat.
-We are used by mulitnational organizations running software that powers everything from banks to airlines.
-We are used by startups disrupting their own industries.
+PostHog's platform makes it easy for software teams to understand their user behavior.
+This coupled with our fast growth has led to a broad variety of very cool use cases.
+PostHog is used to help indie game designers make it more fun to defend earth from an alien threat.
+PostHog is used by multinational organizations running software that powers everything from banks to airlines.
+PostHog is used by startups disrupting their own industries.

 We're a company like no other in our space.
 Our approach is bottoms up and that starts by being great for developers to install and use.